MRtrix3/mrtrix3/docs/reference/commands/fixelreorient.rst

 ::

-    fixelreorient [ options ]  input warp output
+    fixelreorient [ options ]  fixel_in warp fixel_out

--  *input*: the input fixel image.
+-  *fixel_in*: the fixel folder
 -  *warp*: a 4D deformation field used to perform reorientation.
 Reorientation is performed by applying the Jacobian affine transform in each voxel in the warp, then re-normalising the vector representing the fixel direction
--  *output*: the output fixel image.
+-  *fixel_out*: the output fixel folder.
+If the the input and output folders are the same, the existing directions file will be replaced (providing the --force option is supplied).
+If a new folder is supplied then all fixel data will be copied to the new folder.

 Description
 -----------

-Reorient fixel directions using the local affine transformation (Jacobian matrix) of an input warp.
+Reorient fixel directions.
+Reorientation is performed by transforming the vector representing the fixel direction with the Jacobian (local affine transform) computed at each voxel in the warp, then re-normalising the vector.

 Options
 -------